In the guide

 - printed minimum A4 size (210 mm x 297 mm portrait)

 The weighing of precious metals for sale or for purchase is strictly regulated by the Weights and Measures Act 1985.
 Weighing instruments used to determine the weight of precious metals for sale or purchase must be approved and exhibit the appropriate Government stickers.
 Only weighing instruments of class I or class II can be used for the sale or purchase of precious metals.

 See 'Weighing equipment for legal use' for more information.

 Nickel, lead and cadmium

 Nickel, lead and cadmium are considered to be undesirable contaminants in jewellery and their content is strictly controlled.

 See 'Jewellery safety: metal content' for more information.

-The British Hallmarking Council has produced Hallmarking Guidance Notes, which are available on the GOV.UK website.
+The British Hallmarking Council has produced guidance on hallmarking requirements and the EU, which is available on the GOV.UK website.

 Failure to comply with trading standards law can lead to enforcement action and to sanctions, which may include a fine and/or imprisonment.
 For more information please see 'Trading standards: powers, enforcement and penalties'.

 In this update